 Here’s everything we know about Kingdom Hearts 4.

-When is the Kingdom Hearts 4 release date?
+When will Kingdom Hearts 4 come out?

-Will there even be a Kingdom Hearts IV?
+Is there a Kingdom Hearts 4 trailer?

 What is the plot of Kingdom Hearts IV?